Oral lichen planus: Pathogenesis, clinical features, and diagnosis

 Bethanee J Schlosser, MD, PhD

-- Assistant Professor - Departments of Dermatology and Obstetrics/Gynecology
+- Associate Professor - Departments of Dermatology and Obstetrics/Gynecology

 - Northwestern University, Feinberg School of Medicine

 - Professor of Dermatology and Public Health